-6.4 Step 4: Update Installed Packages
+6.5 Step 5: Update Installed Packages and reconfigure config

 You can use the command below to update all installed packages.
 This works for all packages that are available from online repositories.
 You can update other packages later via the package manager (this requires a running OTOBO daemon).